camenpihor/rogue-sky/frontend/README.md

 ## TODO

-- figure out how to use fontawesome
 - update readme
-- should I update the url?
 - should I take in location of request as homepage?
 - how to propogate errors?
-- how to parse json?
-- done continue to parse out city and state
-- should I show entire address?